COMPGC20 - Computer Music

 |Aims||To provide students with a grounding in the state of the art in computer music theory, technology and applications.|

 Students successfully completing this module should be able to:

 The course will cover three key aspects of computer music: representation, creativity and analysis addressed through theory and practice.
 It will cover sound, music as organised sound, and specific applications (e.g. music information retrieval and musicology).
-Students will be strongly encouraged to explore both scientifc and artistic aspects of the course through programming exercises to generate sound and music in contemporary visual/ textual music and arts programming languages (e.g. Processing, Nyquist, Pure Data).
-Students will be expected to compose a short algorithmic work using the computer and a concert will be held at the end of the course to showcase compositions produced using the techniques taught and developed.
+Students will be strongly encouraged to explore both scientific and artistic aspects of the course through programming exercises to generate sound and music in contemporary visual or textual music and arts programming languages (e.g. Python and Pure Data).

 Audio and Sampling